Jewelry Care

 Sleeping (your watch is not necessarily exposed to any of those elements while sleeping, but it is unnecessary wear and tear)

-Water Resistant, not Waterproof
+Water Resistant, Not Waterproof

 As a general rule, try to not get your watch wet.
 Should you have an “oops” moment, here are the basics on what your watch can handle based on its ATM (atmospheres):